GeetrForGod/GeetrForGod/README.md

-- 👋 Hi, I’m @GeetrForGod
+- 👋 Hi, I’m Braden
 I am working on creating a new AI that will be able to do many different tasks.